 - In the Origin SNI section, click Modify.

-- Turn on Origin SNI, and enter the name of the domain served by your origin server.
+- Turn on Origin SNI, and enter the name of the domain to be requested.

 - Click OK.